Unified discontinuous Galerkin scheme for a large class of elliptic equations: Introduction

-The scheme presented in this article constitutes the foundation of the elliptic solver for the \spectre{} numerical relativity code \cite{Kidder2017-nz, spectre, ellsolver}.
-It builds upon earlier work that explored the feasibility of the DG method for elliptic problems in numerical relativity \cite{Vincent2019qpd}.
-This article extends that work by formulating a DG scheme suitable to solve a significantly larger class of elliptic problems.
-In particular, the scheme presented here encompasses all elliptic problems that we are aiming to solve in the foreseeable future with the \spectre{} code, most notably the extended conformal thin sandwich (XCTS) formulation of the general-relativistic Einstein constraint equations and associated boundary conditions \cite{Pfeiffer2004-oo,Cook2004-yf,BaumgarteShapiro}.
-Solutions to the XCTS equations can provide admissable initial data for general-relativistic time evolutions, for scenarios such as two orbiting black holes or neutron stars \cite{Lovelace2008-sw, Varma2018-fp, Tacik2015-iz, Tacik2016-me}.
-To the best of our knowledge, this article presents the first discontinuous-Galerkin solution of the full Einstein constraint equations.
+In the context of relativistic astrophysics and numerical relativity, DG methods have been developed for hyperbolic equations on curved manifolds thus far~\cite{Teukolsky2016-ja, Kidder2017-nz, Fambri2018-nu}.
+In \ccite{Vincent2019qpd} we explored the feasibility of the DG method for elliptic problems in numerical relativity confined to flat Poisson-type equations with nonlinear sources.
+In this article we present a DG scheme suitable to solve a significantly larger class of elliptic problems that arise in numerical relativity.
+Most notably, the scheme encompasses the extended conformal thin sandwich (XCTS) formulation of the general-relativistic Einstein constraint equations on a curved manifold, and associated boundary conditions \cite{Pfeiffer2004-oo, Cook2004-yf, BaumgarteShapiro}.
+Solutions to the XCTS equations provide admissible initial data for general-relativistic time evolutions, for scenarios such as two orbiting black holes or neutron stars \cite{Lovelace2008-sw, Varma2018-fp, Tacik2015-iz, Tacik2016-me}.
+To our knowledge, this article presents the first discontinuous Galerkin solution of the full Einstein constraint equations.
+Aimed at applications in numerical relativity, the scheme is implemented in the publicly available \spectre{} code \cite{Kidder2017-nz, spectre, ellsolver}.